catherineweiss/Entree/README.md

 Workflow:
-1. Users register for website at WEBSITE address
+1. Users register for website at: entreehackathon.firebaseapp.com
 2. From a shell: python entree.py genscores
 This will regenerate the preference table from scratch (i.e.,
     it will score all of the matches).
 PLEASE NOTE this will overwrite matches